Inductive Solution of the Tangential Center Problem on Zero-Cycles: Abstract

-The classical Center-Focus Problem, or rather its tangential version in important non-trivial planar systems lead to the above problem.
+The tangential center problem on zero-cycles was recently solved in a preprint by Gavrilov and Pakovich \cite{GP}.

-We prove the uniqueness of decompositions $f=f_1\circ\ldots\circ f_d$, such that every $f_k$ is $2$-transitive, monomial or a Chebyshev polynomial under the assumptions that in the above composition there is no merging of critical values.
+Here we give an alternative solution based on induction on the number of composition factors of $f$ under a generic hypothesis on $f$.
+First we show the uniqueness of decompositions $f=f_1\circ\ldots\circ f_d$, such that every $f_k$ is $2$-transitive, monomial or a Chebyshev polynomial under the assumption that in the above composition there is no merging of critical values.

-Under these assumptions, we give a complete (recursive) solution of the tangential center problem on 0-cycles.
-The recursive solution is obtained through three mechanisms: composition, primality and vanishing of the Newton-Girard component on projected cycles.
+Under this assumption, we give a complete (inductive) solution of the tangential center problem on zero-cycles.
+The inductive solution is obtained through three mechanisms: composition, primality and vanishing of the Newton-Girard component on projected cycles.

-\edz{Esta bien el nombre de los mecanismos?
-El de primalidad me parece bien.
-El de averaging tengo mis dudas.
-También se podría llamar ortogonalidad (pero también tengo mis dudas) J.L.} The first mechanism was studied by Pakovich and Muzychuk and the authors among others in previous publications.
-The two later mechanisms are new.